BiAPoL/napari-clusters-plotter/README.md

 ## Installation
 ### Devbio-napari installation

 The easiest way to install this plugin is to install the [devbio-napari](https://github.com/haesleinhuepf/devbio-napari) plugin collection.
+The napari-clusters-plotter is part of it.

 ### Minimal installation
 * Get a python environment, e.g. via [mini-conda](https://docs.conda.io/en/latest/miniconda.html).